datagovsg/live-parking-info/feedback.md

 - Less changing of screens from slides to code to browser - trainers know what to look at but participants don't, and hence they cannot keep up.
 - make sure that the content is easily copy-pasted over
 - explain more high level concepts, they don't need to write code, they just need to be able to speak to vendors more confidently
+- bigger printed out notes so that people don't confuse ) and } and ]?

 Latest feedback from conversation with Doris, Director Executive Programs, CSC:
 - State explicitly the myths you want to debunk
 - It's helpful for people to type in code and see how the autocomplete helps you in programming
--
 - showing cause and effect with the code that they write
-- the big picture of how coding is done.
-What software are you using
+- They should learn about the bigger picture of how coding is done.
+What software are you using?
+Did you have a choice?
+If you did, why did you choose what you did?
-- there is a lot of software in the world, why do we use what we use?
-- download learn
+- Try out the LEARN app
-- Evan is working on something with David Eaves for directors and above
+- GovTech is working on something with David Eaves for directors and above to participate in
-- video the sharing, send it out
+- Record the sharing over video and send it out to folks
 - explain why your team is valuable through the course

 ## Feedback that has been addressed